 - Since we have thousands of records of this type, we can then feed the data to a TensorFlow estimator model.

 - We then specify the column that we want to predict—in this case, the “Worked Hours” column.

 - The model will split the data that we have into training data and testing data, usually in a 4:1 ratio.
 Then, we choose the proper learning algorithm to train the model.
 The training data will be the one analyzed and used by TensorFlow to create the mathematical functions to update the model, while the testing data will be the one used to check if the updated model hits the right numbers in its predictions.

 - After training is done, the model is ready to make predictions.
 We do this by providing the model the input for the columns we fed it in the training phase, excluding the column we chose for prediction.
 In this case, we’ll provide the Estimated Hours.

 We integrated our estimation model with our online project management system, which we use in creating project estimates.
 When we input figures in the Est Hrs field, you can see the prediction in action where the model returns a suggestion in real time that’s closer to the actual hours spent on similar tasks from our historical data.

 This, of course, is just a basic example of how the model works.
 In reality, we use more than two columns of data to make the prediction more precise and accurate.
-The suggestion then varies according to the type of project we’re doing, the specific tasks that need to be done, the type of customer, project size, and many other variables.
+The suggestion then varies according to the type of project we’re doing, the specific tasks that need to be done, the type of client, project size, and many other variables.